Diversified Permaculture, Maple syrup and Asparagus Farm

 Current Projects

-In December we are:
+In February we are:

 - Bottling and labeling maple syrup.

-- Maintaining farm infrastructure
+- Maintaining farm infrastructure.

-- General forest and garden care
+- General forest and trail care.

 What It's Like to WWOOF With Us

-We typically work 3 to 4 hours a day, 5 or 6 days a week, with flexibility based on weather.
+We typically work 3 to 4 hours a day, 5 days a week, with flexibility based on weather.
 Workdays shift depending on the conditions—when the weather is extreme, there are often indoor tasks available in the WWOOFer house.

 Accommodations & Meals: